Anyone seeking employment at Newark Charter School should mail completed NCS Employment Application along with a cover letter and resume to:

-Operating since 2001, Newark Charter School’s primary and intermediate schools are located on its Patriot Way Campus and the junior/senior high school is located on the McIntire Drive Campus in the City of Newark.
-The high school, which opened in 2013, is adding grade 12 in 2016.
+Operating since 2001, Newark Charter School’s primary and intermediate schools are located on its Patriot Way Campus and the junior/senior high school, located on the McIntire Drive Campus in the City of Newark, opened in 2013.

 Newark Charter School is recognized as a school of excellence both at the state and national levels.

 - Named National Blue Ribbon School for Academic Excellence (U.S. Department of Education)

 - Named Reward School: Highest Performing School and Superior School (Delaware Department of Education)

 - Named Top Workplace-Best in Delaware (News Journal/Workplace Dynamics)